RyanMillerC/mkd/README.md

 **WHAT:** Render Markdown file into HTML on save

 **WHY:** I take notes in Markdown format.
 I frequently sent notes to other people.
-I can quickly copy/paste HTML formatted text into chat windows and emails.
+Using this I can quickly copy/paste pretty HTML formatted text into chat windows and emails.

 ## Install